safwen511/solis-io/README.md

 and release script.

-Each archive contains `solis`, `INSTALL.md`, `RELEASE-METADATA.json`, and internal checksums; the adjacent `.sha256` authenticates the archive.
+Each archive contains `solis`, `INSTALL.md`, `RELEASE-METADATA.json`, and internal checksums; the adjacent `.sha256` verifies archive integrity.
 See [`docs/INSTALL.md`](docs/INSTALL.md) for fixed-path atomic installation, uninstallation, non-invasive post-install checks, kernel/libvirt/cgroup requirements, privileges, and lockdown limitations.
 The archive installs no daemon, service, user, scheduled job, controller, or remote agent.
 Target hosts do not need Clang or LLVM because the authentic object is embedded.

+The release workflow was validated by building the same tagged source twice and comparing byte-identical archives.
+This reproducibility statement is conditional on the same Go toolchain, module inputs, committed eBPF object, and release script; the archive is checksummed but not cryptographically signed or accompanied by an SBOM/provenance attestation yet.

 Portable configuration is selected with `--config`, then `SOLIS_CONFIG`, then built-in development defaults.
 The built-in paths are intended for the repository lab, not installed production use.